As we approach the end of the year, it seems like everyone’s got New Year’s resolutions on their mind.

 When you’re paying off debt, it’s easy to neglect your future.
 But you have time on your side, and compound interest can become your best friend if you start saving now.

-“Just log into into your 401k and increase your contribution rate by 10 percent.
+“Just log into your 401(k) and increase your contribution rate by 10 percent.
 If you were contributing $500, make it $550.
 You probably won’t miss it, but you’ll love it in retirement,” he says.

 12. Use cash in certain budget categories